pluarant/pluarant.github.io/documentation/tutorials/open-source-whatsapp-clone/backend.md

     $ mysql -h <host> -u <username> -p <password> <dbname> < mysql-schema.sql

 ## Push Notifications
 The last set of information you need is to enable push notification for Android and iOS.
-You will need the following:
+You will need the following credentials:

  - Google FCM/GCM Key for Android Push notification.
  - Apple VoIP Certificate and passphrase.

 Refer to Google FCM and Apple push notification document to get above credentials.
+Once you get them, you need to configure Push Notification credentials in Mesibo Console by clicking on your App and then in  `Push Notifications` tab.

 ## Configuring the Backend
 We now have all the information to configure and go live with backend on your own servers.